REDWOOD LOGINREDWOOD PORTAL

 End-to-end supply chain visibility promotes data sharing and reduces data duplication with partners and suppliers, increasing the ability of all to get an accurate glimpse of goods moving through the chain.

-When communication and administration are located in one place, the entire supply chain can be managed better from a single location at a lower cost.
+When communication and administration are located one place, the entire supply chain can actually be better managed better from a single location at a considerably lower cost.
 The core of an effective supply chain orchestration platform is order management, providing the flexibility to automate even complex order flows.

 Users in the digital supply chain ecosystem can improve their work quality and increase their output when using a supply chain orchestration platform.
 By integrating key processes into one seamless information flow, the platform improves their ability to monitor processes, increasing value to the businesses involved.

 By leveraging collaboration and making trades seamless, a supply chain orchestration platform reduces inefficiencies and, as a result, reduces overall freight spending.

 In 2019, total logistics expenditures as a percentage of sales revenue were about 11%.
 Transportation costs accounted for 50.3% and inventory carrying costs for 21.8%.